Myrmecoman/sc2_bot/README.md

 # TODO

-Speedmining
+Speedmining.<br/>
-Detect if single workers are attacking to defend with 2.
+Detect if single workers are attacking to defend with 2.<br/>
-Repairing not full life mechanical units.
+Repairing not full life mechanical units.<br/>
-Pickup and drop units on non pathable places.
+Pickup and drop units on non pathable places.<br/>
-Better stutter steps for bio units (instead of just going back).
+Better stutter steps for bio units (instead of just going back).<br/>
-Army grouping and bio splitting before attacking.
+Army grouping and bio splitting before attacking.<br/>
-Prevent flying units from going in range of units that can attack them.
+Prevent flying units from going in range of units that can attack them.<br/>
+Better unit production (counter enemy army).<br/>